Construction Best Practices

 • New employee on-boarding

 Contractors do not have to be resigned to always being in fire-fighting mode on their projects.
-When you have a burning desire (an increase in projects), bring in the knowledge (gap assessment), and the skills (experienced leadership), you can build game-changing habits that can catapult you to become best-in-class.
+When you have a burning desire (an increase in projects), bring in the knowledge (gap assessment), and the skills (experienced leadership), you can build game-changing practices that can catapult you to become best-in-class.

 3. Forecast Completion

 Much of project performance management is focused on what has already happened.
 In fact, historical data used to be the only way contractors could gain insight into project performance.
-Anyone who has been in the engineering and construction industry for a while can quickly recall the painful process of waiting for an accounting period to close in order to see how much money was spent on a project.
-In most cases, managers were looking at data from one to two months prior.
+Anyone who has been in the engineering and construction industry for a while can quickly recall the painful process of waiting for an accounting period to close to see how much money was spent on a project.
+In most cases, managers looked at data from one to two months prior.
 The inability to obtain project status in a timely manner allows issues in the field to become urgent problems that could have a cost impact or delay a project.
 The demand for real-time project information is what gave rise to cost management or project accounting.

 The best cost management software does something no accounting system can do—it tracks and controls risks that could impact project cost as soon as those risks become known.

 For example, an RFI can be flagged as having a potential cost impact and correlated to a potential change order or a contingency fund.
-When this information is shared in real-time, project stakeholders can see what is happening now and look ahead to make better decisions.
+When this information is shared in real time, project stakeholders can see what is happening now and look ahead to make better decisions.

 4. Automate to Operate